ScreamingHawk/web-vlc/README.md

 To enable a stream ≋ button for each video, set the value of `client.streamEnabled` in `server/config.yaml` to `true`.

-#### Skip amount

-The skip forward / backward buttons on the app are configurable with the parameter `client.skipSeconds`.

-The default value is `20` for 20 seconds.

 #### Edit API Source

 Sometimes the API show detection is not accurate.
 Enabling this flag will let the user correct the API source from the application.